BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/vpn.rst

 from OpenSSL to IANA cipher names.
 That means from that version on you will get “Deprecated TLS cipher name” warnings for the configurations above.
-You cannot use the selection strings from section [section:recommendedciphers] directly from 2.3.1 on, which is why we give an explicit cipher list here.
+You cannot use the selection strings from section :ref:`section-recommendedciphers` directly from 2.3.1 on, which is why we give an explicit cipher list here.

 In addition, there is a 256 character limit on configuration file line lengths; that limits the size of cipher suites, so we dropped all ECDHE